 In this article, we explore the nuances of facility checklists, along with why you need them, and what you should include on yours.

-Like the name suggests, a facility checklist is an explicit catalog that tracks the state of your entire facility.
+Like the name suggests, a preventive maintenance checklist is an explicit catalog that tracks the state of your entire facility.
 A good checklist lets you monitor and record:

-Also called a facility inspection checklist or a preventative maintenance checklist, this is the record-keeping that lets FMs and other managers monitor their entire workspace and keep all systems in good condition.
+Also called a facility inspection checklist, this is the record-keeping that lets FMs and other managers monitor their entire workspace and keep all systems in good condition.

 Ultimately, the most important FM responsibilities are to keep facilities humming along smoothly, so that every employee has a safe environment and access to all the tools they need to be most productive.
 Using a facilities management checklist is a smart first step in this process.